TheOdinProject/curriculum/nodeJS/express/using_postgresql.md

 Let's start by creating an Express application.
 It will just have one feature - add usernames provided by the user to the db.
 Here are the expected routes and their functionalities:

 - `GET /` - to log available usernames in the DB to the terminal.
-For now, just put in a simple `console.log('usernames will be logged here - wip')`.
+For now, just put in a simple `console.log("usernames will be logged here - wip")`.
 - `GET /new` - to display a HTML form to the user with one username input text field.
 It will submit to the following route,
 - `POST /new` - will save the incoming username data to the DB.
 For now, just log `console.log("username to be saved: ", req.body.username)`.